Sensor typeCCD, approx. 2.1 MP total / 1.92 MP effective

 Max memory

-Up to 2GB SD/MMC-era cards
+Up to 2GB (SD; early body, SDHC/SDXC cards are not supported)

 Battery